sashok63/TCP-Server-with-TLS-and-pthreads/README.md

 # TCP-Server-with-TLS-and-pthreads
-* TCP Server with TLS encryption and pthreads implemented in C
+* TCP Server with TLS encryption and pthreads

 ## Building
 ```bash